Can you Donate Plasma If You Smoke Weed? [2025 Guide to Cannabis Use and Donating Blood]

 Conclusion

 Cannabis users absolutely can donate plasma.
-The Red Cross is in serious need of more donations, so if you’re inclined to help out, find your local donation center.
+Donation centers always need eligible donors, so if you’re inclined to help, find your local donation center.

 A statement issued to Healthline best summarizes the situation of cannabis users donating plasma.
-“While the Red Cross does not encourage the use of controlled substances, marijuana, cigarettes or alcohol use does not necessarily disqualify a person from giving blood.
+“While the Red Cross does not encourage the use of controlled substances, cannabis, cigarettes, or alcohol use does not necessarily disqualify a person from giving blood.
 Potential donors cannot give while under the influence of licit or illicit drugs or alcohol.
-Legal or illegal use of marijuana is not otherwise a cause of deferral.”
+Legal or illegal use of cannabis is not otherwise a cause of deferral.”

 Keep that in mind before donating plasma, but don’t let it discourage you from doing your part.